efvincent/aoc2021/README.dev.md

 Configuration
 ------------

-When you run the `aoc-dev` executable for the first time, it will generate a default configuration file at `./aoc-conf.yaml`.
+When you run the `aoc2021` executable for the first time, it will generate a default configuration file at `./aoc-conf.yaml`.
 At the moment, the configuration contains two fields: